apache/cloudstack-documentation/source/adminguide/storage.rst

 In order for local volumes to be used, the feature must be enabled for the zone.

 You can create a data disk offering for local storage.
-When a user creates a new Instance, they can select this disk offering in order to cause the data disk volume to be placed in local storage.
+When a User creates a new Instance, they can select this disk offering in order to cause the data disk volume to be placed in local storage.